 High-quality photos are always in demand.
-If you’re an avid photographer, you could turn your hobby into a full-time career by selling your snaps online.
+If you’re an avid photographer, you could turn your hobby into a full-time career by selling your photos online.

 One way to go about this is to sell stock photos on sites like Shutterstock, but it’s a bit of a crowded market and can be tough to break through the noise and make sales.
 You may have more success selling client-commissioned photos, event photography services (think weddings, birthdays, etc), and portraits.